 Honorable mentions (companies with strong online reps): L.L.
 Bean, Procter & Gamble, Publix, and Sony.

-Now that we’ve looked at companies with good reputations, let’s check out a few of the worst firms in the world in terms of bad corporate responsibility.
-All of them could probably use a little (or a LOT) of online reputation repair!
+We’ve looked at companies with good reputations.
+Now, let’s check out a few firms with some major reputation issues.
+All could probably use a little (or a LOT) of online reputation repair!

 Here are the companies we believe have the worst reputations at the start of 2021:

-It’s no secret that big tobacco brands’ reputations have slipped over the last few decades, leaving companies like Phillip Morris to manage the fallout.
+It’s no secret that big tobacco’s reputation has slipped over the last few decades, leaving brands like Phillip Morris to manage the fallout.

-With issues ranging from bad publicity and numerous lawsuits to growing negativity toward smoking, Phillip Morris faces a major P.R. crisis nearly every day, with no end in sight.
+With issues like class-action lawsuits and growing negativity toward smoking, Phillip Morris faces a major P.R. crisis nearly every day, with no end in sight.

-But what Morris and other tobacco companies lack in positive public image, they (somewhat) make up for by showcasing a strong financial performance.
-Many believe this indicates little more than an undeterred focus on profit over the public good.
+But what Morris and other tobacco companies lack in positive public image, they (somewhat) make up for in strong financial performance.
+Many believe this shows little more than a continued focus on profit over the public good.

-If you’ve spent any time following Sears over the past five years, you might think the once-popular retail brand has one foot in the grave.
+If you’ve followed Sears at all over the past 5-10 years, you might think the once-popular retail brand has one foot in the grave.

-With steadily dipping sales, numerous store closings, a major brand sell-off, and a declaration of bankruptcy, Sears’ reputation has taken some major hits in recent memory -blows that would leave any company’s corporate reputation in the dust.
+And it’s really no wonder.
+With steadily dipping sales, numerous store closings, a major brand sell-off, and bankruptcy, Sears’ reputation has taken some major hits.
+In most cases, even just one of these would likely leave your corporate reputation in the dust.

-What’s worse, Sears’ downward slide is also bucking retail’s current upward trend, putting the brand in a spot where reputation repair may soon be impossible.
+What’s worse, Sears’ downward slide is also bucking retail’s current upward trend.
+This is putting the brand in a spot where reputation repair may soon be impossible.

-When it comes to companies with bad corporate social responsibility, telecom giant Comcast struggles with a general negative image among consumers.
-This is shown by consistently low American Customer Satisfaction Index scores for its internet, subscription TV, and fixed-line phone services.
+When it comes to companies with a bad reputation, telecom giant Comcast has yet to shake its negative image, particularly among consumers.
+This is evident in the brand’s continually low American Customer Satisfaction Index scores for internet, subscription TV, and fixed-line phone services.

-Add in several high-profile lawsuits targeting “deceptive pricing practices” in recent years, and Comcast’s reputation strategy seems to be on perpetual life support.
+Add several recent high-profile lawsuits to the mix, and Comcast’s reputation strategy always seems to be on life support.

-Some might blame the industries in which Comcast operates, as TV and internet firms tend to be supercharged magnets for customer complaints and high dissatisfaction rates.
+Some blame the industries in which Comcast operates.
+That’s because TV and internet firms tend to attract customer complaints and high dissatisfaction rates.

-Still, Comcast tends to perform worse than most of its competitors, continually setting itself apart as one of “America’s most-hated companies.”
+Yet, Comcast continues to perform worse than most competitors, setting itself apart as one of “America’s most-hated companies.”

-Facebook has been swimming in controversy in recent years, coping with highly public battles and PR crises that are doing no favors to its tattered reputation.
+Facebook has been swimming in controversy in recent years, including highly public PR crises doing no favors to its tattered reputation.

-Issues like the company’s influence on the 2016 election cycle, failure to protect user privacy, and inability (or refusal) to police content have sparked criticism from lawmakers, celebrities, and advocates from each side of the aisle.
+Such issues as its influence on the 2016 election, user privacy problems, and inability to police content have earned criticism from lawmakers, celebrities, and advocates across the political aisle.

-In turn, this has created serious image problems that are continually made worse on popular social forums.
-Definitely, there’s a long way to go till Facebook will make its way amongst the companies with good reputations.
+In turn, this has created serious image problems only made worse on popular social forums.
+Without a doubt, Facebook is far from becoming one of those companies with a good reputation.

-Combine that with seemingly tone-deaf testimony by CEO Mark Zuckerberg and negative coverage of tech companies in general, and Facebook’s brand reputation seems to edge closer to nightmare status with each new day.
+Combine that with poorly received public remarks by CEO Mark Zuckerberg and negative coverage of tech companies overall and Facebook’s brand reputation takes a hit with each new day.

 Bad reviews on social media can destroy your online brand.
 Get help before it’s too late!

-Despite significant gains, an impressive scoring in profitability in recent years, and a major effort to rehab its reputation, Goldman Sachs continues to struggle with its brand image, failing to build trust and accountability among the general public.
+Despite improvement, impressive profitability, and a major effort to rehab its reputation, Goldman Sachs continues to struggle with brand image.
+In short, the financial firm just can’t seem to build trust among the general public.

-Goldman Sachs remains a standard-bearer and one of the more successful brands in finance.
-Yet, the well-known financial brand tends to generate feelings of distrust and even loathing among many outside the Wall Street bubble.
+That said, Goldman Sachs remains one of the more successful brands in finance.
+This is despite the feelings of distrust and even loathing many have for the long-time industry leader.

-But even though brand sentiment remains relatively changed, there are small but encouraging signs the firm’s recent image repair campaign may finally be working.
+But even though brand sentiment remains the same, there are small but encouraging signs Goldman’s recent image repair campaign may finally be working.

 (Dis) honorable mentions (companies scoring low on our reputation barometer): The U.S. Government, Dish Network, Wells Fargo

-While some have managed a polished, compelling brand despite self-inflicted issues and a tumultuous digital climate, others haven’t been so lucky.
+While some brands manage a positive brand despite issues and an evolving digital climate, others aren’t so lucky.

-And for those on the losing end of the reputation equation, the consequences have sometimes been dire, hurting not only their public image but also their ability to reach customers, outperform competitors, and grow their bottom line.
+And for those on the losing end of the reputation equation, the consequences can be severe.
+Many not only experience a damaged public image, but also a harder time reaching customers and growing their bottom line.

-At Reputation Sciences™, we partner with the best reputation company in the industry to get your brand back on its feet, protect it against threats, repair online reviews, and position it company for sustained online success.
+Fortunately, there is good news.
+We partner with the best reputation company in the industry to get your brand back on its feet.
+With cutting-edge tools and expertise, we help you protect against threats, repair online reviews and position your company for online success.